Residence Life: Resident Directors

 I have loved gaining a wide array of knowledge about student affairs throughout my time so far in higher education, and I cannot wait to gain even more from Platteville!
 I look forward to getting to know all of you better as my time goes on!

-I am Kathryn Peck, the Morrow Hall Resident Director for the 2013-2014 school year.
-This upcoming school year will be my second year at UW-Platteville.
+I am Kathryn Peck, the Rountree Commons Resident Director for the 2014-15 school year.
+This upcoming school year will be my third year at UW-Platteville.

 I am originally from Saginaw, Michigan and have spent 4 years living in Marquette, Michigan where I attended Northern Michigan University.
 I have a B.S. degree in Secondary Education- Mathematics with an Economics minor.
 During my studies at NMU I had the opportunity to work for the housing and residence life on campus in several different capacities.
 I worked as a Resident Assistant for two years, worked for campus security for a semester, and participated actively in Hall Council, and the Student Leadership Academy.
 While at Platteville I have been involved with RHA, the Ballroom Dance Club and other organizations on campus.

-If you have any questions, please feel free to contact me at email@example.com or call my office at 608.342.3220.
+I look forward to getting to know you and I hope this school year goes well for you!
+If you have any questions feel free to contact me at firstname.lastname@example.org or call my office at 608.342.7282.

 This pane clears float!